dlizcano/old_dlizcano.github_ol.io_old/index.md

   credit: Leaves, Silver Spring, MD, USA.
 Diego J. Lizcano
   creditlink: http://500px.com/dlizcano
 ---
 I work as professional-services consultant, with a focus on strategic matters around ecology and biodiversity conservation.
 I am especially interested in helping companies to take science and data based decisions.

-Most recently, I’ve been working on monitoring wildlife and understanding deforestation.
+Most recently, I have been working on monitoring wildlife and understanding deforestation.
 This is also the focus of my consulting practice.

-##This site hosts:
+## This site hosts:

 * my blog
 * a description of my research interests